abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/gardener/baseline.md

 A ClusterIP is assigned (example: 10.2.194.17).
 This confirms that Kubernetes services are functioning.

 ### Test Service-to-Pod Connectivity
-Verify that another pod inside the cluster can reach the nginx service.
+Now we verify that one pod can talk to another pod through a service.

+- Start a temporary curl pod
+- Send an HTTP request to the nginx service

 **Start a curl pod:** Create a temporary curl pod.